navidpadid/NetBill_Transaction_Protocol/README.md

 **Approach**

 Our main focus was to implement the protocol, so the approach we take was to use intermediary files that act as Sockets; hence, for various steps of protocol istead of writing data into socket and read from it, we have used files.
-In the next section, I provide more details about the files and codes presented.
+In the next section, I have provided more details about the files and codes presented.

 ## Code and Files Explanation